Harpagophytum: Folk medicine and research

 The ethnobotanical use of devil's claw originated in southern Africa.
 H. procumbens is one of the floral emblems of Botswana where it is thought to be useful in treating a variety of pain conditions.

 Preparations of the plant or its extracts, such as harpagoside, are presumed to have uses in folk medicine and phytotherapy as an anti-inflammatory herbal drug or dietary supplement.
 Although there is no accepted clinical evidence of its efficacy and bioavailability, limited effects were noted for treating lower back pain and osteoarthritis.

 A 2016 Cochrane review of clinical research noted that devil's claw seems to reduce low back pain more than placebo, although evidence was of moderate quality at best.
 Further research in effects upon pain and inflammation have been found worth pursuing through 2022.

 Adverse reactions

-Side effects and drug interactions with nonsteroidal anti-inflammatory drugs may occur, and caution exists for a variety of conditions, such as pregnancy and cardiovascular disorders.
+Caution exists for a variety of conditions, such as pregnancy and cardiovascular disorders.
 Devil's claw may cause diarrhea and may interfere with the action of ticlopidine and warfarin.